sagebind/castaway/README.md

 > 1. To change or alter greatly and often with grotesque or humorous effect.
 >
 > _noun_: `HUMOROUS`
-> 1. An experimental crate for zero-cost downcasting for limited runtime specialization.
+> 1. An experimental crate for zero-cost downcasting for limited compile-time function specialization.

 ![License](https://img.shields.io/github/license/sagebind/transmogrify)